itfanr/ros2-wiki/Rosidl-Tutorial.md

+**INCOMPLETE: this is a draft of an upcoming tutorial for creating and using custom ROS interfaces.**
+**Disclaimer: The code provided is to support the explanation, it is likely outdated and should not be expected to compile as is**

 # Introduction to msg and srv

 * msg: msg files are simple text files that describe the fields of a ROS message.
 They are used to generate source code for messages in different languages.